 Contact firstname.lastname@example.org for more information.

-The original model for the Augmented Reality Sandbox was developed in 2012 by the UC Davis W.M.
+The original model for the Augmented Reality Sandbox was developed by the UC Davis W.M.
 Keck Center for Active Visualization in the Earth Sciences (Keck CAVES), using software made available by Dr Oliver Kreylos and is supported in the USA by the National Science Foundation under Grant No. DRL 1114663.

 For more information, please visit https://arsandbox.ucdavis.edu.